for Veterans and the Public

 Q: I am HIV positive, and I take HIV medications.
 My partner is HIV negative.
-Should he/she start pre-exposure prophylaxis (PrEP) medication to protect him/herself from becoming infected?
+Should they start pre-exposure prophylaxis (PrEP) medication to protect them from becoming infected?

 PrEP refers to a medicine (Truvada®) that is taken by HIV-negative people to reduce their risk of becoming infected.
 PrEP is highly effective if it is taken correctly and consistently, every day.
 The U.S. Centers for Disease Control and Prevention (CDC) recommends that we consider PrEP for anyone who has a sex partner or injection-drug-using partner who is HIV positive.
 So, this would apply to your partner.
-We do not yet have scientific data to tell us whether PrEP will add extra protection if the positive partner's HIV viral load is continuously "undetectable" on HIV meds, but we should know more in the next few years.
-Certainly, if your partner has other partners (that is, if you do not have a monogamous relationship), PrEP will decrease his/her risk of getting HIV from those other partners.
-Your partner should speak with his/her health care provider about PrEP and get expert advice on whether PrEP would be a good HIV prevention method for him/her.
+Certainly, if your partner has other partners (that is, if you do not have a monogamous relationship), PrEP will decrease their risk of getting HIV from those other partners.
+Your partner should speak with their health care provider about PrEP and get expert advice on whether PrEP would be a good HIV prevention method for them.

 Q: I am HIV positive, and I do not take HIV medications.
 My partner is HIV negative.
-Should he/she start PrEP to protect him/herself from becoming infected?
+Should they start PrEP to protect from becoming infected?

-Coming back to you, I am very concerned that you are not taking HIV medications.
-We have a great deal of scientific data proving that people live longer and healthier lives if their HIV is controlled with medications, no matter what their CD4 counts are or how well they feel at any one moment.
+Coming back to you, ee have a great deal of scientific data proving that people live longer and healthier lives if their HIV is controlled with medications, no matter what their CD4 counts are or how well they feel at any one moment.
 And, we know that your risk of infecting another person is extremely low if you are on HIV meds.
 So, please consider taking HIV medications -- for your own health as well as to prevent transmission to others.

 Q: I am HIV positive.
 My partner is HIV negative and is taking PrEP.
 Do we still need to use condoms?